bbchallenge/bbchallenge/src/routes/method.md

 }
 ```

 The field "machine" is the [base-64 representation](/story#base-64)of the 30-byte machine's description.
+The field "status" keeps track of the deciders that have been applied to the database, the goal is for all machines to become "decided".
+For instance, this machine was decided by the decider for [Cyclers](link).

+The goal is for all the machines of the database to eventually be decided by [Deciders](#deciders).

 <a id="deciders"></a>